-Matthew Shearer (’18) was part of a small team (me and Luke Kosowatz below) working in the Upper Ordovician of the Cincinnati region.
+Matthew Shearer (’18) was part of a small team (with me and Luke Kosowatz below) working in the Upper Ordovician of the Cincinnati region.
 Matthew studied the bryozoans before and after the Richmondian Invasion.

 Luke Kosowatz (’17) worked with Matthew Shearer (’18) and me to assess patterns of bioerosion in the Upper Ordovician of the Cincinnati area associated with the Richmondian Invasion.